 There’s no point in having a security system if in our haste to leave we forget to turn it on.
 Having a security system provides another layer of protection and peace of mind while we are on vacation.
 If you have a security alarm in your house, be sure to turn it on before you leave.

-If you found this list of things to prepare your home before going on a vacation helpful, you might also like:
+If you found this list of things to prepare your home before going on a vacation helpful, be sure to check out the following articles:

 Pin these tips on how to prepare your home before going on a vacation for later: